 Each wine country town has an excellent collection of boutique shopping and art galleries.
 Around the Plaza in Healdsburg, the Sonoma Plaza, or Paso Robles City Park, you can shop all day long.
 Antiquing is also a good choice.
 The bonus in January is that there are fewer travelers and more time to browse and get great deals.
 If you want to combine wine tasting and art, follow the Art and Wine Lovers’ Trail in the Napa Valley.

 In Healdsburg, be sure to visit the Paul Mahder art gallery.
 Not only does the art gallery have spectacular works of art, one can taste wine in the gallery.
 See the Grapeseed Wine Fund.

 Mendocino is a very romantic town on the Pacific Coast, but getting there adds to the experience.
 The Anderson Valley is on the way to Mendocino.
 It is the land of Pinot Noir, Chardonnay, and Alsatian white wine varieties.
 Highway 128 to the coast is breathtaking.
 The town of Boonville in the Anderson Valley is a delight.
 We love what we call the Big Three wineries.
 Pack a lunch and, even in cold weather, picnicking among the vineyards is rejuvenating.

 Because January is the quietest month in wine country, several wine regions schedule planned events.
 Here is a list:

-Winter Wineland January 19, 20 in Healdsburg Area – this can get crowded and hectic, but folks love this annual event.
+Winter Wineland January 14 and 15 in the Healdsburg Area – this can get crowded and hectic, but folks love this annual event.
 See details

 Calistoga’s Winter in the Wineries Passport

-The event runs from December 2 to February 4, 2018.
+This event runs from December 3, 2022 to February 5, 2023.
 Purchase passports and enjoy activities at 17 Calistoga wineries.
-See details at Winter in the Wineries Passport 2018-2019.
+See details at Winter in the Wineries Passport